alt

 • 1,024 low-noise read-out channels

-When a small voltage is applied to the cell via the electrode underneath, the cell membrane opens up, and molecules in the solution enter the cell.
+When a small voltage is applied to the cell via the electrode underneath, the cell membrane opens up.
+The molecules in the solution enter the cell.
 The voltage used and the size of these electrodes are so small that there’s no adverse effect on the cell.
 Experiments with human embryonic kidney cells 293 (HEK293) showed that a single cell can be transfected by the stimulation of one electrode (Duckert, 2021).

 Transfection on CMOS micro-electrode array